matehat/Objective-LevelDB/Readme.md

+### Introduction

-A simple wrapper for Google's LevelDB.
+This is a simple wrapper for Google's LevelDB.
+LevelDB is a fast key-value store written by Google.

-To make this work:
+### Instructions

 1. Drag LevelDB.h and LevelDB.mm into your project.
 2. Clone [Google's leveldb](http://code.google.com/p/leveldb/source/checkout), preferably as a submodule of your project